gauchm/ealstm_regional_modeling/README.md

 ```
 conda env create -f environment_gpu.yml
 ```
-if you have a CUDA capable NVIDIA GPU.
-This is recommended if you want to train/evaluate the LSTM on you machine but not strictly necessary.
+if you have a CUDA-capable NVIDIA GPU.
+This is recommended if you want to train/evaluate the LSTM on your machine but not strictly necessary.

 In addition, you will have to install XGBoost from source (the current version on conda, 0.90, has a bug that prevents training with a custom objective):
 ```